Official clinic pages and public records where available.

 This record stays at minimal reference status.
 A direct GMC register profile and named pharmacy/GPhC dispensing partner were not confirmed in the reviewed trail, so those remain unlinked until independently verified.
 Companies House filings reflect the register at the time you view them; always check the live page for current company status, including name changes or dissolution.
 See our methodology for record status definitions.

-Approximate area reviewed: London (city-level reference)
+Approximate area reviewed: Leicester (city-level reference)

 Please confirm the address before visiting.